 In the previous section, CFA was performed to assess the model's goodness of fit and loading of the research constructs with items which were used to measure them.
-In this section, a path analysis for structural model was conducted to examine the hypothesized relationships that help to predict employees' intention to use web based training system.
-Figure 2.0 explains the structural model with the assessed path coefficient and the adjusted coefficient of determination (R) scores, while table 4.0 shows the overall results of hypotheses' examining.
+In this section, a path analysis for structural model was conducted to examine the hypothesized relationships that help to predict employees' intention to use web-based training systems.
+Figure 2 explains the structural model with the assessed path coefficient and the adjusted coefficient of determination (\mathbb{R}^2) scores, while table III shows the overall results of hypotheses' examining.